kieran-walker-0/cuscs/methodology.md

  - Passively sniffing packets traveling over a public network using Wireshark.
  - Actively scanning for open ports on a system using a tool like Nmap.
  - Searching forums / message boards for a target individual's posts.
+ - Using Dirb to search for hidden directories on a HTTP service.

 ### Relevant Concepts & Jargon:
  - *Scope* - Boundaries set for the attacker so a penetration test remains relevant.
 For example, an attacker may only be allowed to